 Notes and Modifications for Sweet Potato Pancakes

 - Storing Pancakes: Have extra sweet potato pancakes?
 Freeze for future use.
 Just lay out the pancakes in one layer on a cookie sheet and freeze for 30 minutes.
-Then remove and place in freezer-safe bag or container.
+Then remove and place in a freezer-safe bag or container.
 Then pop one or more out of the bag at a time and reheat for 2 minutes and serve.
 Alternatively, you can store in the refrigerator for up to 3 days.

 - Gluten-Free Sweet Potato Pancakes: Use 1:1 Gluten-Free Flour in place of the whole wheat flour.
 I have done this before many times with great success.